anthofflab/MimiSSPs.jl/README.md

 ssp_emissions = m[:SSPs, :gdp]
 ```

 Now say you want to connect the `m[:SSPs, :population]` output variable to another Mimi component that requires population at a regional level.
 This is where the `RegionAggregatorSum` component can be helpful, which, as the name indicates, aggregates countries to regions with a provided mapping via the `sum` function (other functions can be added as desired, this is a relatively new and nimble component).
-You will need to provide a mapping between the input regions (countries here) and output regions (regions here) in a 2 column Array.
+You will need to provide a mapping between the input regions (countries here) and output regions (regions here) in a Vector of the length of the input regions and each element being one of the output regions.

-Once again this component **still needs to be streamlined for ease of use**, but the following will work.

 ```julia
 # Start with the model `m` from above and add the component with the name `:PopulationAggregator`